HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 This basic understanding is useful when commiserating about certain family traits, or explaining evolution.

 ### "We don't want to show too much of your beautiful body to too many people."
-The reason children shouldn't expose themselves in public are nuanced.
+The reason children shouldn't expose themselves in public are nuanced, and hard to explain.
+This is what I've come up with.

 I don't say, "Gross, put that thing away!" or "Don't let anyone see your bottom!" because I don't want to create difficulties later on.
 This addresses body safety while not sacrificing body image.

 ### "Wait for your wife."
 When a child is playing with their anus, or penis, or labia, I try not to freak out about germs.
 I tell them to wait for their husband, or wife.
 I don't want to say, "Don't touch that!" or "Gross!" or "Do that later when you're alone."
 I'm saying it's not okay now, but will be okay later when they are married.